Sustainable Tourism vs Climate Change

 Sustainable tourism tips

 If you want to travel more than once, you can consider traveling those other times by bike, sailing boat, electric car, bus and/ or train.
 In the near future we will also be able to fly with electric airplanes.
-Still, even when using electric transport, it is important verify where their electricity comes from.
+Still, even when using electric transport, it is important to verify where their electricity comes from.
 Currently most electricity continues to come from conventional power plants, which also produce their carbon footprint.

 Carbon offset programs